springml/nycity_taxi_ad_api/README.md

 5. Execute *java -jar target/nycity-taxi-ad-scheduler-1.0-SNAPSHOT.jar*

-## Run Taxi Dataflow which will pusblish data into BigQuery
+## Run Taxi Dataflow which will publish data into BigQuery
 We have to start injector and dataflow.

 ### Dataflow